boltops-tools/ufo-docs/_docs/helpers/builtin/secrets.md

 ## UFO Support

-Ufo supports both forms of secrets.
+UFO supports both forms of secrets.
 You create a `.secrets` file and can reference it in

 .ufo/resources/task_definitions/web.yml